F23ARI42/TicTacToe-AI-Agent/README.md

 ---

 ## 🔍 Overview
-I’m **Muhammad Awais Shaikh**, and this is my **AI Tic-Tac-Toe Agent**.
+I’m **Muhammad Awais Shaikh**, and  **Zain Nadeem** this is our **AI Tic-Tac-Toe Agent**.
 This project is a perfect example of applying intelligent algorithms to create an impactful software solution.
 The AI, powered by the **Minimax Algorithm**, is designed to be an opponent that **never loses**.
 It's a great demonstration of game theory and search algorithms in a fun, interactive way.

 ---